AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 ## multiple tabs

 - :help tab-page-intro
-- vi -p file1 file2 file3 | this commmand will open three files, default is up to 10
+- vi -p file1 file2 file3 | this command will open three files, default is up to 10
   files, default can be changed in .vimrc file - set tabpagemax=15
 - :tabnew | this command will open a new file in a new tab
 - :tabedit file1 | this command will open file1 in a new tab